vazhka-dolya/katarakta/README.md

 I call these other textures the “additional” textures.

 **What is the `py38` version?**\
-The normal version is “compiled” with Python 3.11, and Python does not support Windows 7 starting from 3.9.\
+The Normal version is “compiled” with Python 3.11, and Python does not support Windows 7 starting from 3.9.\
 The `py38` version is “compiled” with Python 3.8 instead, and that version of Python supports Windows 7 (probably also Vista, but it was not tested on it yet).\
-If you are using Wine for katarakta on Linux, then the normal version should work for you.
+If you are using Wine for katarakta on Linux, then the Normal version should work for you.

 **What does “katarakta” mean?**\
 It's romanized “cataract” in Russian (“катаракта”).
 Cataract is an *eye* disease and katarakta was originally meant for just *eye* textures and I thought it was funny to name it like that… It was probably a horrible idea, though.